synthercat/Unity-Benchmark/README.md

 # Benchmarking Script for Unity

-## Status : Not operational yet
+## Status : Working (Windows & Android)

 ### Description
-The point of this script is to load a scecific scene noumerus times and tryout different settings in order to bechmark the performance on a specific device
+The point of this script is to load a spcecific scene as many times as quality pre-settings profiles exist.
+Then count the frames per seconds (not implemented yet) and also take a screenshot.
+Finaly you will have a folder with all the screenshots as well as a text file that contains some info about the benchmark.

 ### Usage
 - Add the script to an empty object of an empty scene
 - Add the name of the scene to test
 - Deply on device and run
-- Retrieve test
+- Retrieve results
+	- Windows : MyDocuments/UnityBench/
+	- Android : /sdcard/UnityBench/

 ### Ideas / Parts for contributions
 Here is how I think it should work in it's final form